GurnoorBola/CSE-29-Assignments/pa1-utf8/DESIGN.md

-TODO: write your answers for the design questions here

 ## Another encoding of Unicode is UTF-32, which encodes all Unicode code points in 4 bytes.
 For things like ASCII, the leading 3 bytes are all 0's.
 What are some tradeoffs between UTF-32 and UTF-8?

 A benefit to encoding Unicode this way is that it makes it much more simple to